 Become involved in student research in the QC Biology Department!
 We offer opportunities at the undergraduate and graduate level.

-- Scan the research interests of our faculty (or scan them by their area of research)
+- Scan the research interests of our faculty (or scan them by their area of research).

 - When you succeed at joining a lab, if you are interested in taking a research course for credit, please see below for registration information.

 Our faculty members run their labs differently, so each will have different rules for admission into the lab, expected level and duration of commitment, what sort of work you will be doing, and what you need to do in order to obtain research credit.

-Research for Course Credit
+Undergraduate Research for Course Credit